-Then we leave Etosha Park to spend the night in Outjo, a small city situated in the low hills on the brink of the Ugab Valley, known for its spectacular rock formations.
-The remainder of the afternoon is free for you to relax and rest at our camp with a pool, bar, internet and restaurant.
+Then we leave Etosha Park to spend the night in Opuwo, the capital town of the remote Kunene Region.
+The remainder of the afternoon is free for you to relax and rest at our lodge with a pool, bar and restaurant.

 We travel to a Himba community near Kamanjab to meet the modern day Himba and gain insight into their disappearing traditional lifestyles.

-Next, we head south to the Petrified Forest, near the small town of Khorixas.
-The fossilised trees date back to the age when Namibia was part of the Gondwana super-continent!
+Next, we head south to our lodge near the small town of Khorixas.

 On day 13 we travel to the Atlantic coast of Namibia stopping to explore Spitzkoppe along the way.
 Spitzkoppe, also known as the ‘Matterhorn of Namibia’.
 Spitzkoppe is a stark area of dramatic exposed granite peaks, with the highest outcrop rising to over 1780m above sea level.
 We take a guided walk with a local in Spitzkoppe to admire the rock formations of this open wilderness and see San rock art.

 Then it's on to Swakopmund, Namibia’s adventure capital.
 You will be briefed on the optional activities available for the following day in Swakopmund.
 In the evening you can enjoy some excellent seafood at a local restaurant as well as the vibrant local nightlife.

 Our Swakopmund accommodation is in twin rooms with en-suite bathrooms at a guest lodge, featuring a bar and internet.